 Lower White Salmon Wild & Scenic

-The Management Plan for the Lower White Salmon Wild and Scenic River (BZ Corners to the bridge at the old Northwestern Lake) was completed and approved in November, 1991.
-The Plan was developed over a three year period with intense involvement of federal, state, county, and private landowners.
+The Management Plan for the Lower White Salmon Wild and Scenic River (BZ Corners to the bridge at the old Northwestern Lake) was completed and approved in November 1991.
+The Plan was developed over a three-year period with intense involvement of federal, state, county, and private landowners.
 The Plan was crafted to meet the intent of the Wild and Scenic Rivers Act (WSRA).
 (One can read the specific provisions of Section II here.)

 The WSRA requires the Outstandingly Remarkable Values (ORVs) for which the river was designated to be protected and enhanced.
 Five ORVs were identified for the Lower White Salmon WSR: Whitewater Boating, White Salmon River Gorge, Hydrology, Native American Indian Longhouse and Cemetery, and Resident Fish.

 Since the Wild and Scenic River corridor is primarily privately owned, the plan states: “Close coordination with Klickitat County is especially important since county officials are responsible for administering the Shorelines Management Plan and county zoning ordinances, both of which are key elements in assuring the wild and scenic river values are protected.”